A lake is an inland standing body of water.

 Drier climates often have saltier lakes, due to high evaporation rates that leave behind larger concentrations of salt.
 While water in freshwater lakes tends to flow somewhere else, when lakes are the terminus of rivers, they are saline and called “endorheic” or “inland seas.”
 Endorheic lakes are technically defined as lakes with salt concentrations exceeding 5,000 parts per million and such formations are present on every continent.

 The Great Salt Lake in Utah is another example of a highly saline lake.
 Saline lakes such as these can be too salty to be habitable, or host uniquely tolerant life such as brine shrimp.
 Additionally, saline waters, specifically their salt concentrations, are particularly sensitive to changes in precipitation.
-Reduced freshwater input (as through rainfall) would increase salt concentrations, and even slight fluctuations in this could drastically impact what life is able to exist.
+Reduced freshwater input (as through rainfall) would increase salt concentrations, and even slight fluctuations in this could drastically affect what life is able to exist.